-Our common stock was first listed on the NYSE in connection with the completion of the Redomicile Transactions on October 13, 2022.
-In December 2022, we moved our listing to The Nasdaq Stock Market LLC.
-There can be no assurance that an active trading market for our common stock will be sustained or continue to be as active or liquid as was the trading market for Zymeworks BC's common shares prior to the Redomicile Transactions, and the trading price of our common stock may be effectively lower than the trading price of Zymeworks BC's common shares.
+Our common stock was first listed on the New York Stock Exchange (the "NYSE") in connection with the completion of the Redomicile Transactions on October 13, 2022.
+In December 2022, we moved our listing to The Nasdaq Stock Market LLC ("Nasdaq").
 If an active market for our common stock does not continue, it may be difficult for our stockholders to sell their stock without depressing the market price for the common stock or sell their common stock at or above the prices at which they acquired their common stock or sell their common stock at the time they would like to sell.
 Any inactive trading market for our common stock may also impair our ability to raise capital to continue to fund our operations by selling common stock and may impair our ability to acquire other companies or technologies by using our common stock as consideration.

-We may fail to meet the continued listing requirements of The Nasdaq Stock Market LLC.
+We may fail to meet the continued listing requirements of Nasdaq.
 If Nasdaq delists our shares of common stock from trading on its exchange, we could face significant material adverse consequences, including:

-- significant impairment of the liquidity for our common stock, which may substantially decrease the market price of our common stock; - · a limited availability of market quotations for our securities; - a determination that our common stock qualifies as a "penny stock" which will require brokers trading in our common stock to adhere to more stringent rules and possibly resulting in a reduced level of trading activity in the secondary trading market for our common stock; - · a limited amount of news and analyst coverage for our company; and - a decreased ability to issue additional securities or obtain additional financing in the future.
+- significant impairment of the liquidity for our common stock, which may substantially decrease the market price of our common stock; - a limited availability of market quotations for our securities; - a determination that our common stock qualifies as a "penny stock" which will require brokers trading in our common stock to adhere to more stringent rules and possibly resulting in a reduced level of trading activity in the secondary trading market for our common stock; - a limited amount of news and analyst coverage for our company; and - a decreased ability to issue additional securities or obtain additional financing in the future.